What are opening balances?

 How to enter opening balances

-Go to Categories > New '+' > Opening Balance Wizard.
+Go to Tools > Opening Balance Wizard.
 You will then be presented with a wizard (as below).

 The first two steps are to add your customers and suppliers (if you haven't done this already).
 You only need to add the customers and suppliers who you owe money to and who owe money to you at the date you're starting to enter transactions in Pandle.
 If you have lots of customers/suppliers to add, you can import them all in one go by heading to Enter Transactions > Customers Tab/Suppliers Tab.